 Even before residents of new multifamily developments move in, the construction projects themselves feed a community’s economy.
 In 2016, the industry’s spending on new construction contributed more than $106 billion to the national economy, more than doubling from $52 billion in 2013.
 This includes the purchase of goods associated with construction, including materials, equipment and labor.

-If candidates want to create conditions that spur more construction projects — and additional economic growth — a top priority should be reforms to approval processes and regulations that increase costs and drag out timelines, said Paige Mueller, a real estate expert on the research team that created the National Apartment Association’s “U.S. Barriers to Apartment Construction Index.”
+A top priority for policymakers should be reforms to approval processes and regulations that increase costs and drag out timelines, said Paige Mueller, a real estate expert on the research team that created the National Apartment Association’s “U.S. Barriers to Apartment Construction Index.”

 $3 Trillion in Renter Household Spending